Northern New Territories Hash House Harriers

 Drunks commonly seen roaming the hills of Hong Kong at night

-- Who is it?
+- What is it?
 An array of nationalities of all known genders and ages.
 Dogs too.

 - Where is it?
 A different trail, a different location every week.
-The stamping ground covers from Castle Peak to Sha Tau Kok, From Mai Po to Sai Kung and everywhere in between.
+The stamping ground covers from Castle Peak to Sha Tau Kok, from Mai Po to Sai Kung and everywhere in between.
+Or, as our name suggests, anywhere in the New Territories.

 - How do I find out about it?
 Check this site’s home page.
 Directions to the next run are usually posted the previous weekend.